 Automation can help with employee engagement in a change process where the user experience is closer to their own everyday experience with processes like online shopping.

 We’ve designed our Invu Purchasing software with this in mind.

 Is it worth it?

-Adactus Housing Group chose to implement automated purchase order processing and in their case study they explain why it has been worth it for them.
+Jigsaw Homes Group chose to implement automated purchase order processing.
+In their case study, they explain why it has been worth it for them.